inesgn/micromatch/inst/doc/micromatch.md

 <p align="justify">This is the main vignette for `micromatch` package.
 This package provides a set of utilities to ease the task of statistically matching independent microdata files, with a focus to official statistics.

-The main methods in `micromatch` are described in two books (see [1] and [2]), and are a result of two Eurostat projects in Data Integration and Statistical Matching (see [3] and [4]). `micromatch` heavily relies on `StatMatch`, the R package that implements the methods in those sources.</p>
+The main methods in `micromatch` are described in two books (see [1] and [2]), and are a result of two Eurostat projects in Data Integration and Statistical Matching (see [3] and [4]). `micromatch` heavily relies on `StatMatch`, an R package that implements the main methods in the mentioned sources.</p>

 <p align="justify">This document has two main parts.
-In the first chapter you will find an overview of the main concepts in statistical matching methodology.
-In the second chapter you will see how `micromatch` can be used in practice, to solve diverse matching tasks.</p>
+In the first chapter the reader will find an overview of the main concepts in statistical matching methodology.
+The second chapter deals with the use of `micromatch` in practice.</p>

 <p align="justify">`micromatch` package also provides vignettes for specific examples with real data.
 These additional documents can be found in the package documentation.</p>